Copycat Culver's Chicken Cashew Salad is a quick and filling salad recipe that's as simple to toss together as it is delicious!

-First up is the older couple I can usually expect about 3/4 miles in.
-Always walking one ahead of the other, the woman will give me a grin while her mate waves from behind in one slow arc from his elbow, like a rainbow signaling relief.
+First is the older couple I can usually expect about 3/4 miles in.
+Always walking one ahead of the other, the woman will give me a grin while her partner waves from behind her in one slow arc from his elbow, like a rainbow signaling relief.
 Nearly 1 mile done!

 Similarly, there’s nothing that helps get me through a long day quite like knowing dinner isn’t going to be complicated or take a long time to prepare, and that it will be utterly delicious and satisfying to boot.

-I almost always have the ingredients on hand to make Copycat Culver’s Chicken Cashew Salad which literally takes, like, two minutes to put together once you cook a chicken breast to perch on top.
+I almost always have the ingredients on hand to make Copycat Culver’s Chicken Cashew Salad which takes approximitely two minutes to toss together once you cook a chicken breast to perch on top.

 Chicken Cashew Salad is my favorite salad from Culver’s, a Midwestern fast-food chain, which I get anytime I’m on the road.
 Or craving cheese.
 They have the best cheese.